 Shallow cloud integration(Lift and shift migration)

-Depending on the details of the migration, the company may choose to move the entire application to its new hosting environment without any modifications.
-That model sometimes referred to as the lift-and-shift migration.
+Depending on the migration details, the company may choose to move the entire application to its new hosting environment without any modifications.
+That model is sometimes referred to as the lift-and-shift migration.

-In some other cases, it might be more beneficial to make necessary changes to an application’s code or architecture before performing the migration.
+It might be more beneficial to make necessary changes to an application’s code or architecture before performing the migration in some other cases.

 Deep cloud integration